rmraya/TMXEditor/README.md

 - Personal Use of Source Code
 - Yearly Subscriptions

-### Open Source
+### Personal Use of Source Code

 Source code of TMXEditor is free for personal use.
 Anyone can download the source code, compile, modify and use it at no cost in compliance with the accompanying license terms.

-You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the open source version there.
+You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the source code version there.

 ### Subscriptions